Black Friday is loading…

 VWAP can act as Dynamic Levels, across dynamic support or resistance representing relevant supply and demand zones.
 During a downtrend, the price could face momentary support at the VWAP before bouncing back up.
 Conversely, during an uptrend, the price may face resistance at the VWAP before potentially breaking through.

 VWAP can be the right choice for those traders looking to craft a strategy with a very methodical approach and specific forecasts.
-The lagging characteristic of this indicator may not offer much versatility compared to others more responsive but stands out in other scenarios.
+The lagging characteristic of this indicator may not offer much versatility compared to others, more responsive, and stands out in other scenarios.

 This strategy is simple and states the following: